Boston Terrier

 Unique facts and fascinating details

-- The Boston Terrier was the first breed to be officially recognized by the American Kennel Club as an American-bred dog.
+- The Boston Terrier was the first non-sporting dog breed developed in the United States.

-- Boston Terriers were the official mascot of Boston University for many years.
+- The breed is the official mascot of Boston University.

 Frequently Asked Questions